macieklamberski/feedsmith/README.md

 Feedsmith provides both universal and format-specific parsers that maintain the original feed structure in a clean, object-oriented format while intelligently normalizing legacy elements.
 Access all feed data without compromising simplicity.

-> [!IMPORTANT]
->
-> You're viewing the README for the next version of Feedsmith (v2.0), which includes major improvements and breaking changes.
-While the codebase is stable, the API may still undergo slight changes.
-This version is currently only available through the `next` channel for early testing.
-For production use, it is recommended to use the latest stable version.
-> ```bash
-> npm install feedsmith@latest # Stable version 1.9.0
-> npm install feedsmith@next   # Development version 2.0.0-next.x
-> ```

 **[Read full docs ↗](https://feedsmith.dev)** &nbsp;&nbsp;·&nbsp;&nbsp;
 [Quick Start](#quick-start)